openshift/openshift-ansible-contrib/playbooks/provisioning/openstack/README.md

         key_algorithm: 'hmac-sha256'
         server: <private in-stack DNS server IP>

-Finally, for the given example, the external DNS server will take the default `external_nsupdate_keys.public.instack: false` attribute and will be processing dynamic records updates mathing a public view only.
+Finally, for the given example's public view, the external DNS server will take the default `instack: false` attribute and will be processing dynamic records updates mathing a public view only.
 Note that setting `public_access: False` changes nothing for the public section, as it doesn't make any sense.

 #### Other configuration variables